 1:40- Grab some lunch (a few spoonfuls of leftover mac & cheese) and get back on that business call I declined earlier.

 1:55- Get onions and peppers cut up and chicken cleaned and thrown in the crockpot (Chicken Fajitas).
 Ummm… I hope we have taco seasoning, please Lord, let us having taco seasoning.
 We have no taco seasoning.
 Google a DIY and make one up out of the ingredients we do actually have… hope it tastes good!
-Sorry honey.
-Unload SOME of the dishes from the dishwasher (for some reason doing it in small batches makes it less horrible).
+You’d be astonished at what all I’ve Googled to take up a DIY project.
+At one occasion, I was looking at this Resin Bound Patio DIY on the internet.
+So fascinated am I by DIY projects.

 2:15- Sit down and PRAY I didn’t miss any meetings for my Health Coach Consultant job (I usually try to sign on between 1-2pm).
 Work on some things for them while the girls sleep until 3:30pm.